TsienJin/sc4051-distributed-computing/server/README.md

 ### Running the Server

-The server can be run with or without Docker; the `Taskfile.yml` assists with the necessary commands to start the server.
+The server can be run locally or deployed to a remote server; the `Taskfile.yml` assists with the necessary commands to start the server.

 1. Running the server locally
 ```shell